bio-tools/biotoolsDocs/IFB_tools.rst

    "**Homepage URL**", "**Mandatory**"
    "Software version(s)", "*ignore*"

 * **Name** is the short-form name by which the tool is commonly known, *e.g.* "BLAST" **not** "Basic Local Alignment Search Tool".
-Database names should follow a pattern *e.g.* "The Protein Databank (PDB)" {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#name-tool>`_}.
+Database names should follow a pattern where the name and abbreviation are given *e.g.* "The Protein Databank (PDB)" {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#name-tool>`_}.
 * **Description** is a *concise* summary of the *tool function or purpose*.
 It can usually be copy-pasted from the tool homepage.
 Do not include statements about performance, provenance, governance *etc.* {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#description>`_}.
 * **Homepage URL** is the tool's homepage, or some URL that best serves this purpose {`learn more <https://biotools.readthedocs.io/en/latest/curators_guide.html#homepage>`_}.

 ..
 Important::
    A `unique identifier <https://biotools.readthedocs.io/en/latest/curators_guide.html#id105>`_ - the *bio.tools* toolID - is created for a tool when a new entry is created.
 The ID value is a URL-safe version of the supplied tool name.
 The ID provides a persistent reference to the tool, used by bio.tools and other systems.
 The ID should therefore be sensible and intuitive.
+In the case of databases, or tools with long names, the abbreviation should be used.

 ..
 Tip::
    The *bio.tools* toolID is **not** currently editable, so if you want the ID to differ from the name (*e.g.* an ID of "PDB" for the tool name "Protein databank (PDB)", you have to apply a workaround: